dolik-rce/pegof/README.md

         Output formatted grammar (default)
     -a/--ast
         Output abstract syntax tree representation
-    -I/--inplace
+    -p/--packcc
+        Output source files as if the grammar was passed to packcc -I/--inplace
         Modify the input files (only when formatting) -i/--input FILE